HSchoolboyEr/WhatThisFuncDo/README.md

 | 4      | `Silicon` | ...                             |

-In future I plan get also data from this [list of open source C++ libraries](https://en.cppreference.com/w/cpp/links/libs)
+In future, I plan get also data from this [list of open source C++ libraries](https://en.cppreference.com/w/cpp/links/libs)

 #### Boost (with std=c++14)